 Disclaimer: Please note that some of the links in this blog post are affiliate links which means I earn from qualifying purchases.
 I recommend these products either because I use them or because companies that make them are trustworthy and useful.

-Four years ago, I found myself in the office of a therapist who specialized in postpartum depression.
+In 2014, I found myself in the office of a therapist who specialized in postpartum depression.

 My second child was already 18-months-old by that point and from what I had read and written about postpartum depression, there was no way I had it.

 I thought moms with the condition felt sad, cried a lot and felt detached from their babies.
 I also thought those symptoms showed up within weeks after giving birth.

 I had a positive birth experience with a midwife and supportive husband by my side.

 I felt so great in fact, that I spent only one night in the hospital.

 The day after I came home, we even hosted family in our home for Easter and I was happy and energetic.
 I already felt like I was settling into our new life with a 2-year-old and a newborn.

 Two days later at my daughter’s well visit, I was asked to fill out a screening for postpartum depression and I was flippant about it.
 I quickly checked off the answers and thought, I don’t have time for this.

 For the next year and half, I cared for my daughters, worked part-time and went to the gym regularly.
 I cooked our meals and made homemade baby food.
 I cleaned my home every week like clockwork and did everything else that had to get done.